Museum of Dredging

 What to See

-The Dutra Museum is dedicated to promoting an understanding of the history of dredging, the value of developing and reclaiming the California Delta, and the significant role The Dutra Group and Dutra family have played in this field.
-Our purpose is to raise and manage funds to expand, preserve, exhibit and interpret the museum's collection for public use and scholarly research.
-The Dutra Museum Foundation’s commitment to the community includes annual funding of higher education scholarships for, among others, Rio Vista High School and the Portuguese Historical and Cultural Society.
+The Dutra Museum promotes an understanding of dredging history, the California Delta's development and reclamation, and the Dutra Group and Dutra family's contributions.
+They raise and manage funds to expand, preserve, exhibit, and interpret the museum's collection, and provide annual scholarships to Rio Vista High School and the Portuguese Historical and Cultural Society.

 The Dutra Museum Foundation is a non-profit 501(c)(3) organization.
 Donations are tax-deductible to the extent permitted by IRS guidelines.
 If you would like more information on how to become a Dutra Museum Foundation supporter, please contact Patty Dutra Bruce at firstname.lastname@example.org For more information visit dutramuseum.org